gwint/Grading_Scripts/README.md

 Dependencies: Python >= 3.6, [pydotenv](https://pypi.org/project/pydotenv/)

+Quick Note: This has been tested on linux ubuntu only.
+Nothing in this repo will run on Windows.

 How to Clone:
 1) Head over to MyCourses and download the commit hashes for the assignment of interest.